rbontekoe/BAWJ/docs/src/chapter3.md

 ### Procedure

-A procedure is a description of work practice.
-It describes a series of actions in a particular order and interacts with people and machines.
+A procedure is a description of work practice, a workflow.
+It describes a series of activities or actions in a particular order and interacts with people and machines.
 Actions make use of resources.
 Data, a service or a product, is the output of work.

 ### Domain-driven design

 Each process should be domain-specific.
 Subject matter experts and users of the domain speak the same language and use the same definitions and synonyms for concepts and objects.
 It leads to a Domain-driven design paradigm.

 The Onion Architecture lends itself perfectly to the domain-driven design pattern.
-It divides domain-specific matters into four areas: core, domain, API, and infrastructure.
+It divides an application into four areas: core, domain, API, and infrastructure.

-The core consists out of the Julia language constructs and Julia packages.
-Modules are packages.
+The core consists out of the Julia language constructs and Julia modules.
+[Modules](https://docs.julialang.org/en/v1/manual/modules/index.html) are also called packages.

-The next peel, the domain, defines the domain entities and concepts.
+The next layer, the domain, defines the domain entities and concepts.
 Between its elements, there must be coherence.
 You only use constructs from the `core.` `UnpaidInvoice` is an example.

-The next layer is the API.
+The next peel is the API.
 The API consists of Julia functions that operate on the domain elements, and are used to create programs.
 You only use constructs from the `core and the domain.`

 `create_unpaidinvoice,` `create_paidinvoice,` `create_pdf` are examples.

  The infrastructure layer is the ultimate peel.
 With its functions, it communicates with the external world.
 Adapters overcome mismatches between interfaces.
 When you write you the code, you use `elements from the inner layers.`

-### Parallel processing
+### Distributed processing

-Programs, written in Julia language, can run on other processor cores.
+Programs, written in Julia language, also can run on other processor cores.
 Even in Docker containers on remote machines.
 Julia uses the master-worker concept.
-It means that the master execute Julia's functions on workers.
+It means that the master executes Julia's functions on workers.

 ### Style conventions